secure-compilation/secure-compilation.github.io/index.markdown

 # Current Team {#team}

-The SECOMP core team is located at [Inria Paris], and currently includes [Cătălin Hriţcu], several students, and two postdocs.
+The SECOMP core team is located at [Inria Paris], and currently includes [Cătălin Hriţcu], several students, and one postdoc.
 We expect this core team to grow further in the coming years by [hiring students and young researchers](#positions).
 The SECOMP project also includes various external collaborators and we are looking